 - Announcing new blog posts

-How to add a popup to a blog using Getsitecontrol
+How to add Getsitecontrol widgets to a blog

 Once you’re done, you’ll get access to the Getsitecontrol dashboard where you’ll be able to create various types of blog widgets, customize their appearance and the conditions under which they are displayed on your blog.